Shoptaki/smartid-face-recognition-latest/README.md

 - Install and run Minio: follow the instructions [here](https://min.io/docs/minio/macos/index.html)
 - Fire up the docker engine and follow the instructions [here](https://hub.docker.com/_/arangodb) for arangodb.
 - once pulled, run the image and update the minIO and arangodb credentials in database.py.
 We are using pyarango as database driver. checkout documentation for that [here](https://docs.python-arango.com/en/main/)
+- before running the backend, you need to run the arangodb and minIO else you'll get an error and the server won't start.

 Clone the project